bcit-ci/CodeIgniter/user_guide_src/source/libraries/form_validation.rst

 If there are no errors, nothing will be shown.
 If there is an error, the message will appear.

-**Important Note:** If you use an array as the name of a form field, you must supply it as an array to the function.
+.. note:: **Important Note:** If you use an array as the name of a form field, you must supply it as an array to the function.
 Example::

 	<?php echo form_error('options[size]'); ?>